pythonisfornormies/Hello-friend/README.md

 ```
 Note that the text: "Guido" and "16" are entered by the **user** running the program.
 The final line ("Hello...")
 is generated *dynamically* when you run the program, based on the name and age that the user enters.

+Please see the short [example of using ```input```]
+(https://github.com/HHS-IntroProgramming/Standards-and-Syllabus/wiki/TUTORIAL:-Introduction-to-Github-with-Runpython#input) for clues as to how you might go about writing this program.